 Craft is so connected to the land and Ireland and South Africa both have a strong agricultural tradition.
 They also share extraordinary landscapes, dramatic seasonal weather and a wonderful diversity of nature, which act as a source of material and inspiration for makers in both countries.

 In Ireland local plants such as gorse, blackberries and moss are used in dyeing wool.
 Gorse is a common sight across Ireland and although there are different species, the Common gorse (Ulex Europaeus) flowers most strongly in spring and is a stunning sight driving through the Wicklow Mountains, just outside Dublin.
 The bark, stem and leaves are used in dyeing wool and the colour is seen in abundance in woven Irish fabrics.
 Eddie Doherty hand looms in Ardara, Co Donegal and uses wool that is very reflective of the colours of the Irish countryside.

 In South Africa the extraordinary red and black clay has long been a source of material for potters in Zululand.
 Zulu pots are highly distinctive and are coil built, burnished and fired.
 They are then embellished with intricate designs.
 The Nala family is amongst the most famous and started with Ntombi Khumalo in the early 1900’s.
 She taught her daughter the art of clay pot making, who in turn passed the skill to her daughter Nesta Nala (1940-2005), an award winning South African potter and national treasure.
 Nesta Nala passed her skill on to her daughters and they to their daughters.
 The Nala family has become world-renowned and their work is highly sought after.

-Craft Editions will seek out and tell the stories behind Irish and South African makers and will focus on six key categories: Clay, Cloth, Basket, Wood, Leather and Glass.
+Craft Editions will seek out and tell the stories behind Irish and South African makers which can be read on the Featured Maker section of the Craft Editions website.